Skatteetaten/vagrant-hashistack-template/README.md

 - `make pre-commit` shorthand for all you need before committing to a PR.

+- `make destroy-all-running-boxes` CAUTION!
+DESTRUCTIVE.
+If you are running out of space or having trouble with virtualbox or vagrant.
+You may run the "get out of jail" command
+  .
+It will stop ALL virtualbox vms and delete them.

 > :bulb: For full info, check [`template/Makefile`](./Makefile).
 > :warning: Makefile commands are not idempotent in the context of vagrant-box.
 You could face the error of port collisions.
 Most of the cases it could happen because of the vagrant box has already been running.
 Run `vagrant destroy -f` to destroy the box.